How to Choose a Hospital Bed for Home Use

 • Provide caregiver peace of mind by preventing wandering and bed falls

-• Access for supportive medical equipment
+• Access to supportive medical equipment

 • Many models to choose from to fit individual needs

-• Users with sensory processing disorders appreciate the calming enclosed space
+• Users with sensory processing disorders appreciate the calming, enclosed space

 Cons